2021 and Beyond: Global Executive Incentive Trends – The Shift to Non-Financial Measures

 The research also draws on interviews with renowned corporate governance professionals, public company board members, impact investors and ratings agencies.

-To receive your free copy of the report or if you have any queries, please contact Margarita Skripina.
+Or if you have any queries, please contact Margarita Skripina.